cabernetwork/provider_video_ustvgo/README.md

 # provider_video_ustvgo
 Cabernet Plugin for USTVGO service

-USTVGO has closed and will return.
+USTVGO has closed and will not return.